Vinnie Sunseri: Washington Huskies

+Florida Gators

-On January 30, 2025, Vinnie was hired by the Florida Gators football as safeties coach and Co-Defensive Coordinator, joining Billy Napier’s staff as a former player at Alabama Crimson Tide football.
+On January 30, 2025, Sunseri was hired by the Florida Gators to serve as the team's safeties coach and co-defensive coordinator, joining Billy Napier’s staff as a former player at Alabama.

+Georgia Tech

+On December 31, 2025, Sunseri was hired to serve on Georgia Tech's coaching staff as the team's safeties coach.

 Personal life

 Sunseri's father is Sal Sunseri, former linebackers coach for the Oakland Raiders, and his older brother is Tino Sunseri, who played quarterback for the Saskatchewan Roughriders.